2-hour Longshan Temple walking tour with a private guide

 History & Heritage Museums

-Pub Crawl in Phnom Penh USD 12’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Ximending walking tour with a private guide USD 28’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.